Mount Erebus

 Mount Erebus (/ˈɛrɪbəs/) is the southernmost active volcano on Earth, located on Ross Island in the Ross Dependency in Antarctica.
 With a summit elevation of 3792 m, it is the second most prominent mountain in Antarctica (after Mount Vinson) and the second-highest volcano in Antarctica (after the dormant Mount Sidley).
 It is the highest point on Ross Island, which is also home to three inactive volcanoes: Mount Terror, Mount Bird, and Mount Terra Nova.
-It makes Ross Island the sixth-highest island on Earth.
+It makes Ross Island the sixth-highest island on Earth by highest point.

 The mountain was named by Captain James Clark Ross in 1841 for his ship, HMS Erebus.
 The volcano has been active for around 1.3 million years and has a long-lived lava lake in its inner summit crater that has been present since at least the early 1970s.
 On 28 November 1979, Air New Zealand Flight 901 crashed on Mount Erebus, killing all 257 people on board.